Our top picks of timely offers from our partnersMore details

 Since the pandemic, many card issuers have launched new features and promotions to accommodate increased spending on groceries and food delivery — but many have already ended or only have a few weeks left.

-In order to receive enhanced value, you need to redeem Ultimate Rewards points for statement credits on purchases at grocery stores, dining (including restaurants, takeout and eligible delivery services) and home improvement stores (such as Home Depot and Lowes).
+In order to receive enhanced value, you need to redeem Ultimate Rewards points for statement credits on eligible purchases.
+The categories vary based on the card you have, so here's a break down:

 That means if you want to offset a $100 grocery run, you’d only need 8,000 points (Preferred) or 6,667 points (Reserve) through Pay Yourself Back.
 Outside of this promotion, you'd need a full 10,000 points.

-Here's how to use Pay Yourself Back:
+Here's how to use Pay Yourself Back

 - Log onto your account online or via the Chase mobile app.